RaifordBrookshire/PocDataProtection/README.md

 1. Clone the repository to your local machine.
 2. Open the solution in Visual Studio.
 3. Build and run the project.
-4. You will see concole output with progress
+4. You will see console output with progress

 ## Using the Wrapper Class